nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 `bpversion`

-You will see a simple string on the terminal windows indicating either "bpv6" or "bpv7".
+You will see a simple string on the terminal window indicating "bpv7".

 Also check the ION version installed by running: